krantamaki/quantpy/projects/01_Multidynamic_yield_curve_model/README.md

 - `latex` directory contains the LaTex source code for building the study documentation

+- `00_refinitiv_bond_history.ipynb` Jupyter notebook that can be used to source the data used in the study in Refinitiv's Codebook environment

 - `01_comp_of_term_structure_models.ipynb` Jupyter notebook contains the code used in the analysis in Chapter 5.1 in the study

 - `02_info_in_the_MultidynamicModel_params.ipynb` Jupyter notebook contains the code used in the analysis in Chapter 5.2 in the study